 3. WORKER SAFETY: There are numerous injury prevention measures that should be put into place to protect individuals in work zones.
 These include optimizing the work zone layout, using temporary traffic control devices, wearing high-visibility apparel, properly illuminating the work zone, and educating motorists with appropriate signage, among others.
 The theme of this year’s NWZAW for workers is Avoiding Struck-By Incidents, which are a leading cause of death among construction workers.

 4. DRIVER SAFETY: The everyday motorist is responsible for the safety of work zone employees as well.
 Every driver should limit their distractions and provide their undivided attention to navigating around active work zones.
 Drivers must slow down, follow posted signs, be alert, and remain calm.
 While in the work zone, avoid speeding up and slowing down to look at the construction work being done.
 Also, be sure not to tailgate the driver ahead of you, as most of the accidents within a work zone are rear-end collisions.

-5. GO ORANGE DAY: You can help promote NWAZW by participating in Go Orange Day on April 28.
-Roadway safety professionals across the country are encouraged to wear orange to proudly show their support of work zone safety.
-You can spread the message by liking, commenting, and sharing on social media using the hashtags #NWZAW, #GoOrange4Safety, and #SaferRoadsSaveLives.
+5. PROMOTE NWAZW: You can help promote NWAZW by spreading the message and liking, commenting, and sharing on social media using the hashtags #NWZAW, #GoOrange4Safety, and #SaferRoadsSaveLives.